Home Students Tuition

 • Around £12,000 to £18,000 per year for living costs in the UK.
 Living costs for dentistry students in the UK include expenses such as accommodation, food, transport, books, equipment, and personal items.
 Living costs for dentistry students in the UK can vary depending on the location, lifestyle, and preferences of the student.

-Dentistry Scholarships and Bursaries in the UK
+Dentistry Scholarships in the UK

 Scholarships and bursaries for dentistry students in the UK are grants or awards that do not need to be repaid, and are usually based on academic merit, financial need, or other criteria.
 UK Scholarships and bursaries for dentistry students can be offered by various sources such as the dentistry school, the government, the home country, or other organizations.
 Some examples of scholarships and bursaries for dentistry students in the UK are: